-"Covered property" means a property that exceeds 25,000 gross square feet in total floor area.
+"Covered property" means a property that exceeds 25,000 square feet in gross floor area.
 The following properties are not considered to be covered properties and are not subject to any of the requirements of this article:

-- (1) Single family, duplex, triplex and fourplex residential homes and related accessory structures, or any other residential building with less than five units; - (2) Properties classified as industrial per designated Standard Industrial Classification (SIC) codes 20 through 39; - (3) Properties owned by government bodies not subject to the authority of this article or already governed by other articles; and - (4) Other building types not meeting the purpose of this article, as determined by the director.
+- (1) Single family, duplex, triplex and fourplex residential homes and related accessory structures, or any other residential building with fewer than five units: - (2) Any building with less than 25,000 square feet in gross floor area, that is not otherwise part of a campus for the purposes of benchmarking; - (3) Properties classified as industrial per designated Standard Industrial Classification (SIC) codes 20 through 39; - (4) Properties owned by government bodies not subject to the authority of this article or already governed by other articles; and - (5) Other building types not meeting the purpose of this article, as determined by the director.